 We want to show a better story for our culture and society, and we want to be part of shaping that in structures that we are given as citizens in the UK…Find out more about the better story

 Your donation to CARE enables us to continue to work towards a culture and society reflecting a better story for everyone.

 We only ask you to consider giving to CARE after you have considered the needs of your family and church.

 By signing up stay in touch you agree to receive emails from CARE.
 You can change your mailing preferences at any time either by getting in touch with CARE, or through the links on any of our emails.

 Together we can make a difference shaping our culture and society.
 Here are three things you can do right now…

 Join us in praying for Christians to be courageous, wise and compassionate in defending women and preborn babies.
 We have suggested several prayer points to help you pray.

-Ask your MP to support a Bill to outlaw abortion to birth for minor disabilities
+Contact your MLAs about Paul Givan's Bill to end abortion up to birth for non-fatal disabilities